cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING-MSYS.md

 # Compilation guide for 64-bit Windows (using MSYS2)

-This guide contains instructions for compiling Cataclysm-DDA on Windows under MSYS2. **PLEASE NOTE:** These instructions *are not intended* to produce a redistributable copy of CDDA.
-Please download the official builds from the website or [cross-compile from Linux](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/COMPILING/COMPILING.md#cross-compile-to-windows-from-linux) if that is your intention.
+This guide contains instructions for compiling Cataclysm-BN on Windows under MSYS2. **PLEASE NOTE:** These instructions *are not intended* to produce a redistributable copy of CBN.
+Please download the official builds from the website or [cross-compile from Linux](https://github.com/cataclysmbnteam/Cataclysm-BN/blob/master/doc/COMPILING/COMPILING.md#cross-compile-to-windows-from-linux) if that is your intention.

 These instructions were written using 64-bit Windows 7 and the 64-bit version of MSYS2; the steps should be the same for other versions of Windows.